ja88a/vrfs-go-merkletree/README.md

 #### Logs Reporting

-The service JSON logs should be reported to a remote log watcher to review them, monitor the service and/or automate runtime alerts triggering.
+The services' JSON logs should be reported to a remote log watcher to review them, monitor the service and/or automate runtime alerts triggering.

 Example of available 3rd party solutions: Sentry.io - Refer to [sentry-go](https://github.com/getsentry/sentry-go).

 #### Services Monitoring

-A monitoring infra is to be created and servers should report usage & performance statistics.
+A monitoring infra is to be added and servers should report their usage & performance statistics.

 The integration of a Prometheus-like time serie events database should be considered so that each servers report their stats.